Bogdanp/personal-website/content/post/racket.md

 ## Error Reporting

-This may just be because I'm not used to the error messages yet, but I find Racket's exception reporting hard to decipher.
+This may just be because I'm not used to the error messages yet, but I find Racket's exception reporting hard to decipher and I often run into errors that contain no information regarding *where* in the source code the error occurred.

 ## Lack of Docstrings